CodeScop/Oge-Mai-Field-Guide/waterquestssummary.md

 - **Location:** Rebel Raina Hideout
 - **Quest Path:** (open via Raina Expedition Trail: SacredS A Worthy Offering) • **Pushing Back Rebels 1/3** • Pushing Back Rebels 2/3 (Hideout quest) • Pushing Back Rebels 3/3 (Hideout quest)
+- **Type:** Battle
+- **Requirements:** Defeat 1 each: Cafodu, Drau, Wisthu, Grongu
+- **Rewards:** 5 Reinforced Rope and Wardrobe: Large Gold Crown https://4thewords.com/media/wardrobe/featured/male/wm&#95;732-raina-gold-crown-large-4794-33911.png
+- **Recommendations:** I like the challenge of this line, but admittedly some might find it less than incredibly useful.
+It is, however, an excellent excuse to battle several monsters with excellent drops.
+(And for this one, an excellent crown.)
+This particular quest doubles with Knocking Down Rebels, as they have the same requirements.

 ### Pushing Back Rebels (2/3) - Hideout

 - **Location:** Rebel Raina Hideout
 - **Quest Path:** (open via Raina Expedition Trail: SacredS A Worthy Offering) • Pushing Back Rebels 1/3 (Hideout quest) • **Pushing Back Rebels 2/3** • Pushing Back Rebels 3/3 (Hideout quest)
+- **Type:** Battle
+- **Requirements:** Defeat 3 each: Cafodu, Drau, Wisthu, Grongu
+- **Rewards:** 1 River Chest & 1 River Key
+- **Recommendations:** Again, the reward of fighting the monsters is greater than the result, unless you're particularly fond of the final bit of the chain.

 ### Pushing Back Rebels (3/3) - Hideout

 - **Location:** Rebel Raina Hideout
 - **Quest Path:** (open via Raina Expedition Trail: SacredS A Worthy Offering) • Pushing Back Rebels 1/3 (Hideout quest) • Pushing Back Rebels 2/3 (Hideout quest) • **Pushing Back Rebels 3/3**
+- **Type:** Battle
+- **Requirements:** Defeat 5 each: Cafodu, Drau, Wisthu, Grongu
+- **Rewards:** Wardrobe: Raina Golden Warrior Mask https://4thewords.com/media/wardrobe/featured/male/wm&#95;779-golden-facemask-5298-53682.png
+- **Recommendations:** Why are you looking at this?
+Like you were going to complete the first two parts and not the final one?
+Ha.
+Nah, just go ahead and finish it out.

 ### Quench a Thirst - MT

 - **Location:** Mama Tree
 - **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Collection
+- **Requirements:** Deliver 25 Dí Bags
+- **Rewards:** 1 Wooden Chest & 1 Wooden Key
+- **Recommendations:** Hard pass until you finish the main game and move on to finishing up the corners; this is a waste of resources right now.

 ### Question to Axe - DigS